The French Tuck

 How to master the French Tuck?

-The tuck works best when you’re wearing loose clothing as it tends to leave some things to the imagination.
-Like any classic French outfit, begin with an oversized shirt (button-down shirts are a good example), and some cutoff jeans, high-waisted denim, and skirts work really well.
+Like any classic French outfit, begin with a billowy blouse or an oversized shirt (button-down shirts or oversized sweatshirts are good examples; oversized tees or a relaxed t-shirt too), and some cutoff jeans, skinny jeans, high-waisted denim or other high-waisted pants, and skirts (a maxi skirt, pencil skirt, or other high-waisted skirts) work really well.
 [If it is a fitted top, a full tuck looks better.]

 Add in some basic makeup, a pair of black boots, and a cute tote bag to complete the look.
 For a more relaxed and cool look, go for an oversized blouse paired with a midi skirt.